tomandrei/gdk/README.md

 ## Build

 Run `nx build my-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+Run `nx build st-ui` to build the web components.
+The build artifacts will be stored in the `dist/` directory.

+## Running linter

+Run `nx lint my-app` to lint my-app.

+Run `nx affected:lint` to execute the lint affected by a change.

 ## Running unit tests